Table of Contents

 By adopting this approach, retailers can be prepared for long-term success in competitive markets.

-5 Steps to transition to API-first design
+5 Steps to implement an API-first design methodology

 Transitioning to an API-first design requires a well-structured approach to ensure smooth integration and long-term success.
 Here are five key steps to guide the process: